Flamingsides/YourSejahtera-Covid-19-Companion/README.md

 ### Referenced Libraries
 See Also: [How To Add JAR files](#how-to-add-jar-files)

 The following are external JAR libraries that we have used.
-They have been included in the zip file and need to be added in Eclipse ([See link above](#referenced-libraries)).
+They have been included under the [Dependencies](https://github.com/Flamingsides/YourSejahtera-Covid-19-Companion/tree/main/Dependencies) and need to be added in Eclipse ([See link above](#referenced-libraries)).

 ##### jcommon-1.0.23.jar
 - _(Used to deal with JSON data from APIs)_